 Can’t figure out which tool to include in your 2019 marketing tech stack?
 You’re not alone.
-Last time Scott Brinker checked, he counted 6,829 different marketing solutions available commercially, so it’s really not that easy to choose.
+The last time Scott Brinker checked, he counted 6,829 different marketing solutions available commercially, so it’s really not that easy to choose.

 Luckily, we at Callbox took the time to painstakingly sift through every trusted review and recommendation resource recently published.
 We looked for the top-mentioned tools across various listings in a handful of categories and found a number of platforms that stood out.
 The list covers several marketing channels including: